ThisIsItz/travelapp/README.md

 - ```npm start``` to start the server
 - ```npm run build-dev``` to start the app

+## Test

+Installed JEST and created two tests on ./src/js files to check input validation functionality and async function.
+To test the app just run ```npm test```

 ## Skills that I have to use

 - Javascript